kishanJCygnet/CygnetInfotech/wp-content/plugins/wp-fastest-cache/readme.txt

 18. Database Cleanup

 == Changelog ==

+= 1.0.9 =
+* to improve the style of exclude feature wizard
+* to fix hiding the toolbar when logged in
+* to fix PHP Notice: Undefined offset: -1 in js-utilities.php on line 67
+* to fix PHP Fatal error: Uncaught Error: Non-static method cannot be called statically in clearing-specific-pages.php on line 58

 = 1.0.8 =
 * to stop showing the "DONOTCACHEPAGE is defined as TRUE" comment in the footer for the ajax requests